 Personal data is information that relates to an identified or identifiable individual.
 The basis for the use of personal data is dependent on the context of your interactions with Preventice.

-If you reside or otherwise find yourself in the territory of European Economic Area (EEA), Preventice is committed to facilitate the exercise of your rights granted by the European Data Protection law.
+If you reside or otherwise find yourself in the territory of European Economic Area (EEA), Switzerland or the United Kingdom, Preventice is committed to facilitate the exercise of your rights granted by the applicable European Data Protection law.
 Otherwise, you can contact us at any time to discuss your privacy concerns.

 - Cardiac and health related information.
 We process patient and study subject information related to arrhythmia monitoring, cardiac event, digital holter, pacemaker monitoring and ambulatory blood pressure monitoring, such as patient electrocardiogram data, date of birth and/or age, relevant symptoms and diagnoses, and other related information.
 This information may also include contact information for the patient or study subject, emergency contact information, mailing address, information about health insurance and/or other information necessary for Preventice to provide the technology and/or monitoring services.
 This information is owned by the data controllers, i.e. the physicians, healthcare practices, hospitals or clinical research controllers.

 - Other personal data provided directly by you.
 We collect your contact details if you request information or submit questions to us, including other personal data that you decide to share with us.